 There are three applications for thermal mass flow meters that support industrial furnaces and smelters in metal production (steel industry), including air/fuel, flue and stack gas monitoring, and argon, nitrogen, and oxygen measurement.

 - Furnaces – air and fuel, flue and stack gas monitoring

 - Argon and nitrogen for tank blanketing and stirring

 Air / Fuel / Flue / Stack Gas Monitoring

-Furnaces are used in a wide variety of industries and facilities, including metals.
-When using an industrial furnace in a manufacturing process, air/fuel monitoring, flue, and stack gas monitoring are often needed and satisfied with thermal mass flow meters.
+Furnaces are used in various industries and facilities, including metals.
+When using an industrial furnace in manufacturing, air/fuel monitoring, flue, and stack gas monitoring are often needed and satisfied with thermal mass flow meters.

 Measure Gas Flows

 Different gases are used in metal production, including natural gas, oxygen, chlorine, argon, and nitrogen.
 Minimum gas flow is needed in these processes often, and thermal mass flow meters often work well in these applications.
 Additionally, lower gas usage can affect product quality, and thermal mass flow meters measure gas flows to ensure the optimum amount of utilized gas.